labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

 ### Before entering the meeting

--   Ensure your technology works correctly BEFORE the meeting.
+-   Ensure your technology works correctly **BEFORE** the meeting.
     - If you've switched devices, find out if they are working.
 There is a feature in Zoom to test your microphone and speakers.
     - If you know your internet is slow, use phone dial-in for voice (and understand how that works)
--   Be on time (not really a videoconferencing rule - it's always a rule!).
+-   Be **on time** (not really a videoconferencing rule - it's always a rule!).
     - Being late on a videoconferencing meeting may be as disruptive as walking past the presenter in a in-person meeting!
--   Be in a place where you are not disturbed
+-   Be in a place where **you are not disturbed**
     - Don't videoconference from the coffee shop!
     - You need to be able to turn on camera (no cluttered bedroom background) and microphone (no chatter, no washing machine running).
--   Wear work-appropriate clothing.
+-   Wear work-**appropriate clothing**.
     - Assume that you will be seen head-to-toe.
 -   Frame the camera correctly, and look into the camera
     - Be able to look into the camera, not to the side.
     - Assume you are having your wedding photo/ graduation photo/ photo for your grandma taken.
 -   Have the right light.
     - Not too dark, not light from the background - we want to see you
+- We may ask you to share your screen to help troubleshoot issues.
+Please familiarize yourself with this feature.

 ### While in the meeting

 - General rule:  if you wouldn't do it in a face-to-face meeting, then you shouldn't do it in a virtual one.
 - Speak clearly.
 Don't shout.
-- Mute your microphone if not speaking.
+- **Mute your microphone if not speaking**.
    - But also know when to unmute your microphone!
 -   Look into the camera.
 Keep the camera on!
 -   Pay attention.
 (That's why you keep the camera on!)